Smooth conjugacy classes of 3D Axiom A flows: Introduction, statement of the results

-\begin{remark} In Theorem \ref{spectral rig main thm}, we consider the case of dispersing billiards, as those exhibit naturally uniformly hyperbolic dynamics.
-Yet, even in the case of convex billiards, generically, hyperbolic dynamics arises from \emph{Aubry-Mather} periodic orbits with transverse heteroclinic intersections (one may consult \cite{HKS} for more details).
-Thus, our result may also be applied to the associated horseshoes: given two convex billiards which present two iso-length-spectral topologically conjugate horseshoes, one could study whether they share the same local geometry ``on the horseshoes''. \end{remark}
+\begin{remark} Theorem \ref{theorem main billi} applies naturally to open dispersing billiards, as those exhibit uniformly hyperbolic dynamics.
+Yet, even in the case of convex billiards, generically, hyperbolic dynamics arises from \emph{Aubry-Mather} periodic orbits with transverse heteroclinic intersections (see for instance \cite{ArnaudMC,HKS} for more details).
+Thus, our result may also be applied to the associated horseshoes. \end{remark}